 This is a tough question and with 118 islands on offer you have plenty to choose from!
 In two weeks, four or five islands is a good amount to visit, in order to get a good mix, but not spend too much time travelling.
 The good news is that flying in French Polynesia is nothing like the rest of the world.
 You don’t need to get to the airport early, check in is super quick and the flights are very short.

 The islands fall into five groupings; the Society Islands, the Marquesas Islands, the Tuamotu Archipelago, the Gambier Islands and the Austral Islands.
 Tahiti is part of the Society Islands group, and these are the easiest islands to get to.
 The Tuamotos and Austral Islands are a little further and then it’s harder and more expensive to get to the Marquesas and Gambier Islands.

 You can’t fly to every single island in French Polynesia – some can only be accessed by cargo ship, which are infrequent.
 Though there are many internal flights, there are not flights between all the islands and so you may have to fly back in and out of Pape’ete to visit certain islands.
 However, in this itinerary all flights are direct.

 French Polynesia Accommodation

 French Polynesia is remote and in general, accommodation is expensive.
 The budget options are usually around €100+ per night and luxury accommodation can easily reach the thousands.
 You can save a bit of money by booking self-catering options where you can cook your own meals, or look at pensions that offer meals included.
-If money isn’t an issue, you will find incredible options including overwater bungalows and some of the best views your ever likely to have from a hotel room.
+If money isn’t an issue, you will find incredible options including overwater bungalows and some of the best views you are ever likely to have from a hotel room.

 French Polynesia Itinerary